Índice

 Circadian-effective stimulus

-• WELL Building Standard v2 (Light): Use EML targets and measure iluminância vertical ao nível do olho to commission scenes; apply task-appropriate values and daylight integration (WELL v2—Light).
+• WELL Building Standard v2 (Light): Utilizar EML targets and measure iluminância vertical ao nível do olho to commission scenes; apply task-appropriate values and daylight integration (WELL v2—Luz).

-• CIE S 026: Consider melanopic EDI for more rigorous α-opic analysis (CIE S 026).
+• CIE S 026: Consider EDI melanópico for more rigorous α-opic analysis (CIE S 026).

 Flicker & temporal light modulation (TLM)